borntofrappe/game-development/07 Pokemon/Pokemon 1/README.md

 self.tween:remove()
 ```

-This is useful since the timer logic is no longer useful.
-Moreover, once the game returns to the start state, it is essential to avoid duplicating the timer logic.
+The timer logic is no longer necessary.
+Moreover, once the game returns to the start state, it is essential to avoid duplicating the interval.

 ### DialogueState

+The dialogue state is used to display a short message above a solid overlay.

 The state dismisses the dialogue by pressing enter, or again the escape key.